MarkAdell/my_articles/postgres_isolation_and_locking/README.md

 I initially prepared this summary for my myself.
 However, I thought other people would find it useful, so I refined it as necessary and decided to share it.

 Please note that this serves only as a summary or even a cheat sheet.
-If you are new to these topics, you should start with a more detailed guide.
+If you are new to these topics, it's advisable to do further reading.

 ## Read phenomena